 Using the above percentages, if you spend $10,000 on a campaign, the agency will get between $800 and $2,000.

 Monthly fees are popular with social media and online campaigns.
 The first step is to create the campaign, and then it’s maintained by the agency.
-Many of these companies offer different sized packages that allow you to get started test and the results.
-Once you get the results, you want you can expand to a larger package that offers more of what you’re getting.
+Many of these companies offer different sized packages that allow you to get started and test the results.
+Once you get the results you want, you can expand to a larger package that offers more of what you’re getting.

 Some companies offer a flat fee that covers, setting up your campaign, creating the ads and artwork, placing the advertising, etc.